-Gold and Silver products are more comprehensive private hospital cover options that you should consider if you want peace of mind knowing you‘ll be covered for a broader range of medical treatments as a private patient.
+Gold and Silver products are more comprehensive private hospital cover options that you could consider if you want peace of mind knowing you‘ll be covered for a broader range of medical treatments as a private patient when you are admitted to hospital.

-You should also take the time to consider the level of extras cover (sometimes called ancillary cover) you need.
-While extras can be beneficial if you use them, you could be wasting money if you’re covered for services you don’t use.
-It might be worth making a list of the health services you think would be the most beneficial to you (e.g. dental check-ups, physiotherapy consultations, orthodontics) and the services you don’t think you’ll need (e.g. podiatry).
+You may also like to consider the level of extras cover (sometimes called ancillary or general treatment cover) you need.
+While extras can be beneficial if you use them, you could be spending more than you need to if you’re paying for services you don’t use.
+It might be worth making a list of the health services you think would be the most beneficial to you (e.g. dental check-ups, physiotherapy consultations, orthodontics) and the services you don’t think you’ll need.
+Then, look for a policy that includes the services you will use, and excludes most (if not all) of the ones you won’t.

 You also have the option of a combined policy, which includes both hospital and extras cover.